Carlos Alviar

 New York, United States

-Dr. Carlos L. Alviar MD, FACC is a cardiologist and critical care specialist who serves as assistant professor of cardiovascular medicine at New York University Grossman School of Medicine and as the director of the Cardiac Intensive Care Unit and director of the ECMO and ECPR Programs at Bellevue Hospital Center.
-He received his medical degree from CES University in Colombia, and completed his residency and chief resident year at St. Luke's-Roosevelt Hospital, followed by a fellowship in cardiology at NYU and then critical care medicine at the Cleveland Clinic.
+Dr. Carlos L. Alviar is a dual boarded critical care cardiologist who serves as assistant professor of Cardiology at New York University Grossman School of Medicine and as the director of the Cardiac Intensive Care Unit and ECMO Program at Bellevue Hospital Center.
+He received his medical degree from CES University in Colombia and completed his residency and chief resident year at St. Luke's-Roosevelt Hospital/Columbia University, followed by a fellowship in cardiology at NYU and then critical care medicine at the Cleveland Clinic, where he served as the inaugural fellow for the critical care cardiology tract.